Q. Who may sign up for an internship?

 Q. How many hours should I work?

-A. The School of Communications allows students to choose academic credit from 1to 4 hours.
-Students should complete at least 80 hours of work, in addition to the academic workload, for each academic hour of credit.
-Thus, 4 hours of academic credit requires a minimum of 320 hours of work at the internship site.
-An internship of 1 credit hour would require 80 hours of work experience.
+A. The School of Communications allows students to choose 1-2 academic credits per semester.
+Students should complete a maximum of four (4) Communications internship credits, domestic or abroad, within the minimum 132 required for graduation.
+Also, students should complete at least 80 hours of work, in addition to the academic workload, for each academic hour of credit.
 We strongly encourage students to gain as much work experience as possible at the site.

 Q. Is credit given for past work experience?